athieriot/JTaches/README.md

 For now, you have access to three Taches:

-+ **com.github.awesomeless.jtaches.taches.SysoutTache** : Display envent details in the console.
++ **com.github.athieriot.jtaches.taches.SysoutTache** : Display envent details in the console.
     - "path", the directory to watch

-+ **com.github.awesomeless.jtaches.taches.CopyTache** : Copy watched files to another location.
++ **com.github.athieriot.jtaches.taches.CopyTache** : Copy watched files to another location.
     - "path", the directory to watch
     - "copyTo", where to copy the files

-+ **com.github.awesomeless.jtaches.taches.ScriptTache** : Display envent details in the console.
++ **com.github.athieriot.jtaches.taches.ScriptTache** : Display envent details in the console.
     - "path", the directory to watch
     - "script", the script to execute (Patterns '<path>', '<file>' and '<event>' while be replaced by real values)
     - "workingDirectory", the working dir where to execute the script (optional)